rduke199/PolyRot/README.md

 # Modules
 ## Chain Dimensions

+This full demonstration of the Chain Dimensions module can be found in [this Colab notebook](https://colab.research.google.com/drive/1sazD-1XFgly2ri-Ng4ENGLu38eXb8nW6?usp=sharing)

 ### Generating polymers

 The first step in using this tool is collecting the necessary data.
 Consider the following polymer: